Holland House: 17th century

 Cope commissioned the house in 1604 from the architect John Thorpe, (Note: The book of Thorpe's designs is held by Sir John Soane's Museum, containing a ground-plan of the mansion with the identification "Sir Walter Coapes at Kensington, perfected per me I. T.") to preside over a 500 acre estate that, in modern terms, stretched from Holland Park Avenue almost to Fulham Road, and contained exotic trees imported by John Tradescant the Younger.
-Following its completion, Cope entertained the king and queen at it numerous times; in 1608, John Chamberlain, the noted author of letters, complained that he "had the honour to see all, but touch nothing, not so much as a cherry, which are charily preserved for the queen's coming."
+Following its completion, Cope entertained the king and queen at it numerous times; in July 1608, John Chamberlain, the noted author of letters, complained that he "had the honour to see all, but touch nothing, not so much as a cherry, which are charily preserved for the queen's coming."

 Cope was a cousin of Dudley Carleton, the English ambassador in Venice.
 The Venetian ambassador in London, Antonio Foscarini, cultivated Cope and visited his house in Kensington.
 In November 1612 James I, following the death of his eldest son Henry Frederick, Prince of Wales, spent the night at Cope Castle.
 He was joined the following day by his son Prince Charles and daughter Princess Elizabeth, and her fiancé Frederick V, Elector Palatine.

 Cope died in 1614 without a son.
 The house was inherited by his daughter Isabel Cope, who in 1616, two years after her father's death, married Henry Rich, 1st Earl of Holland, whose property it then became.
 Rich was granted the titles of Baron Kensington and Earl of Holland by James I, and upon gaining the latter renamed the building to Holland House.
 In 1649 Rich was beheaded for his Cavalier activities during the English Civil War and the house was then used as an army headquarters, being regularly visited by Oliver Cromwell.

 Following the death of Henry Rich, his eldest son Robert Rich, the second Earl of Holland, inherited the house, and in 1673 succeeded his first cousin as fifth Earl of Warwick, which is commemorated locally by Warwick Road and Warwick Gardens to the southwest of Holland House.
 The house and titles of Rich, Warwick, and Holland passed from him to his son Edward Rich.